-Constitutive Modeling of Engineering Materials: Theory, Computer Implementation, and Parameter Identification gives a theoretical overview of elastic, plastic, damage and fracture models, thus preparing the reader to use them to solve engineering materials problems.
-Particular attention is given to inverse analysis, parameter identification, and the numerical implementation of models with finite element method codes.
-Application in practice is discussed in detail, showing examples of working computer programs for simpler constitutive behaviors.
-Examples explore all the important components of material modeling which form the building blocks of any complex constitutive behavior.
+Constitutive Modeling of Engineering Materials provides an extensive theoretical overview of elastic, plastic, damage, and fracture models, giving readers the foundational knowledge needed to successfully apply them to and solve common engineering material problems.
+Particular attention is given to inverse analysis, parameter identification, and the numerical implementation of models with the finite element method.
+Application in practice is discussed in detail, showing examples of working computer programs for simple constitutive behaviors.
+Examples explore the important components of material modeling which form the building blocks of any complex constitutive behavior.

-- Addresses complex behaviors in a wide range of materials, from polymers, to metals
+• Addresses complex behaviors in a wide range of materials, from polymers, to metals and shape memory alloys

-- Provides detailed examples of computer implementation methods for the latest materials models
+• Provides detailed examples of computer implementations for material models